 That hurt a little, so I stood aside for the rest of the day.
 Looking Waffle and others having fun.
-Even Waffle was being a little bit careful and taking a smaller kite than usual.
+Even Waffle was being a little bit more careful, taking a smaller kite than usual.
 The new buggy still isn’t feeling quite perfect and so forth.

 The evening came and so did the beers and camp fires.
 We sat around with friends, old and new.
 Talking about the day, kilometers and speeds and what not, until enough beer had been shoveled down and the discussions took a turn to more silly stuff.
 The buggiers, they all seem to have certain madness in them.
 It is a hippie lifestyle we life down at the beach.

 As we strolled to the sea to say a proper goodbye we got to notice, that the bad luck of this coef hadn’t yet ran dry.
 All of a sudden we saw someone being dragged out and staying lifeless on the ground.
 Waffle had recognized the kite and we started running.
-As we arrived there were other people already attending to the injured, who turned out to be our friend Gaetan.
-He had had a good concussion and he didn’t quite know what was happening and he kept forgetting stuff constantly.
+As we arrived to the spot, there were other people already attending to the injured, who turned out to be our friend Gaetan.
+He had had a hefty concussion and didn’t quite know what was happening, he kept forgetting stuff constantly.
 Poor guy insisted on getting his buggy back and asked us to let him drive again.
 We didn’t.
-His buggy session was over too for now.
+His buggy session was over too, for now.

 Now I am left to hope, that I can get this plaster off of my hand soon and be back in the game, Les Hemmes see you next time!